 Trademarks

 Many uses of our marks fall under "fair use" which does not require any permission.
-The Trademark Policy describes these uses and general requirements.
+The PostgreSQL Trademark Policy describes these uses and general requirements.
 We worked very hard with our legal counsel to make the policy as flexible and permissive as possible.
 For uses that fall outside of the policy, a general use or tradename licence may be granted by PGCA on application.

 The PGCA board evaluates several criteria for issuing a licence that falls outside of fair use, such as modifications to the marks, the use of the marks within their context, would the marks create confusion with the community marks, and if the usage of marks could risk bringing the project into disrepute, to name a few.